JulianBirch/cljs-ajax/README.md

 * `:error-handler` - the handler function for errors, should accept an error response (detailed below)
 * `:format` - the format for the request.
 If you leave this blank, it will use `:edn` as the default
 * `:response-format`  the response format.
 If you leave this blank, it will detect the format from the Content-Type header
-* `:params` - the parameters that will be sent with the request.
-Format dependent: `:edn` can send anything, `:json` and `:raw` need to be given a map.  `GET` will add params onto the query string, `POST` will put the params in the body.
+* `:params` - the parameters that will be sent with the request,  format dependent: `:edn` can send anything, `:json` and `:raw` need to be given a map.  `GET` will add params onto the query string, `POST` will put the params in the body
-* `:timeout` - The ajax call's timeout.
-30 seconds if left blank.
+* `:timeout` - the ajax call's timeout.
+30 seconds if left blank

 Everything can be blank, but if you don't provide an `:error-handler` you're going to have a bad time.

 ### JSON specific settings

 The following settings affect the interpretation of JSON responses:  (You must specify `:response-format` as `:json` to use these.)

 * `:keywords?` - true/false specifies whether keys in maps will be keywordized
 * `:prefix` - the prefix to be stripped from the start of the JSON response. e.g. `while(1);`.
 You should *always* use this if you've got a GET request.

 ### GET/POST examples

 ```clojure
 (ns foo
   (:require [ajax.core :refer [GET POST]]))